mivano/mindbyte.nl/_posts/2019-02-27-add-http-compression-to-your-httpclient-in-dotnet-core-2-1.md

      }
 ```

-The `/headers` endpoint will echo back the supplied headers send to the endpoint.
+The `/headers` endpoint in the httpbin service will echo back the supplied headers send to the endpoint.

 ## Conclusion